wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

     Thus, you can [search](../user-guides/search-and-filters/use-search.md#search-by-attack-type) for these events using the `blocked_source` in the search string and then open found event details to get full information on the request.

-* With `wallarm_acl_export_enable off` only the event will its status will be displayed - no request details will be presented.
+* With `wallarm_acl_export_enable off` only the event, its hits and their auxiliary information like date and time, source IP, response code and status, method, and other - no request themselves will be presented.

 !!! info
     This parameter is set inside the http block.